MMunibas/MDCM/README.md

-# MDCM
+# MDCM-2.0
-Machine learning code to fit Minimal Distributed Charge Models (MDCMs)
+Machine learning code to fit Minimal Distributed Charge Models (MDCMs) with added symmetry constraints and GPU-support

 ## Authors:
 MDCM scripts and code by Mike Devereux (Michael.Devereux at unibas.ch) except:
 * **differential_evolution.f90** by Shun Sakuraba
 * **cubefit** original implementation by Oliver Unke, updated and extended by Mike Devereux
+* **symmetry.f90** by Mike Devereux with a contribution from Oliver Unke
+* **rmse_gpu.cuf** by Mike Devereux
 * **punch-to-dcm.f90** original implementation by Shampa Raghunathan, updated by Mike Devereux
 * **mtpfit.py** by Oliver Unke